readthedocs/blog/hiring/details.rst

 ---------

 We are currently only able to offer contracts to work on the project.
-**The plan would be for us to contract with you to work between 3-5 days a week.**
+We would contract you to work 4-5 days a week.
 Half of our team works 4 days, and the other half works 5 days, and we are happy to be flexible with whatever works best for you.

 After an initial interview,
-we normally do a small paid project to see how we work together.
+we normally do a small paid project (4-6 hours) to see how we work together.
-If that goes well,
+Assuming that goes well,
-we will move towards a longer term contract.
+we will offer a contract until the end of the calendar year.
-We plan for this role to continue after 2021, working on Read the Docs fully after the grant funding expires.

 The pay rate will vary with experience and the number of days worked.
 As a small, self-sustaining open source project we are not able to pay as much as large companies.